What Is Caller ID and How Does It Work? Common Questions and Answers

 - The caller ID telephone decodes the signal and displays the information.

-In mobile networks, the process is similar but often more integrated with the device's operating system, allowing for enhanced features such as contact matching and call blocking based on caller ID information.
+In mobile networks, the process is similar, but it's usually more tightly connected to the device's operating system.
+This lets better features like matching contacts and stopping calls based on caller ID information work.

 Privacy Considerations and Caller ID Blocking